 I’ve said it before and I’ll say it again: you can (and should) always adjust recipes to please your personal preferences and taste buds.
-If a recipe calls for broccoli but you despise broccoli, substitute cauliflower or something else you love!
+If a recipe calls for broccoli but you are not a fan of broccoli, substitute cauliflower or something else you love!
 Absolutely feel free to do that here, as well.

-- If you want to make this even more of a *fall* recipe, use some type of pumpkin butternut squash pasta sauce (I’m obsessed with the one from ALDI)!
+- If you are making this in the fall, use some type of pumpkin or butternut squash pasta sauce (I’m obsessed with the one from ALDI)!
 Or, you can just use a normal marinara sauce.
 I always try to find pasta sauces with no added sugars if possible!

-- The man in my life always wants meat, hence the ground turkey in this recipe, but I wanted to give it a little protein boost too!
-You could also use ground chicken, or cooked chicken breast cut up into bite-sized pieces, or tofu/tempeh if you want meatless options.
+- The man in my life always wants meat, hence the ground turkey in this recipe, but I wanted to give it a little protein boost, too!
+You could also use ground chicken, ground beef, or cooked chicken breast cut up into bite-sized pieces or shredded, or tofu/tempeh if you want meatless options.
 I have also used meatless crumbles, which is delicious.
-The protein possibilities are endless.
+The possibilities are endless!

 First, let’s talk about the most obvious reason.
 It’s PASTA.
-Pasta is delicious, duh.
+Pasta never, ever disappoints.
+(You should also try my Creamy Veggie Pasta Skillet with a white sauce.)
 And I promise — it can absolutely fit into a healthy, balanced diet.
 The key is balancing it out with some protein & veggies, which is exactly what this recipe does!

-- It’s balanced.
+- It’s nutritionally balanced.
 You’re getting whole grains, non-starchy veggies, and high quality protein all in one!

 - It makes great leftovers for work lunches or quick & easy weeknight dinners.

-- It’s easy to make and as previously mentioned, very versatile.
+- It’s super easy to make and as previously mentioned, very versatile.

 - The prep time is pretty quick.
 You do have to bake it for about 20-30 minutes, but I have found that’s about the perfect amount of time to clean up the kitchen so it’s already done by the time you’re finished with dinner!
-You may even be able to squeeze in a mini workout in the kitchen. ; )
+You may even be able to squeeze in a few random to-do’s while it’s cooking. ; )